ankit337/Hybris-impex-format-for-eclipse/README.md

 Hybris impex format for eclipse
 =====

-- Download Hybris.jar from eclipse_jar.zip
+- Download eclipse_jar.zip from this repository
-- Put the Hybris.jar in Eclipse/plugins
+- Find the Hybris.jar from eclipse_jar.zip and put it in Eclipse/plugins
 - Restart you eclipse/springIDE